Ais-Danny/cloudflare_ddns/README.md

 */5 * * * * /opt/script/cloudflare_ddns/cloudflare_ddns.sh >/dev/null 2>&1
 ```

-## 3. Note
+3. Attention
-- The domain name to be resolved must already exist.
+The <font color=red>domain to be resolved must already exist</font>.
+Before running, please check if the <font color=red>curl</font> and <font color=red>jq</font> commands are available.
+Some systems may encounter issues with the curl command (such as certificate not found issues; for OpenWRT, you can use opkg install --force-reinstall ca-bundle to fix it).